instructure/instructure-ui/docs/getting-started/contributing.md

 ### Commit Guidelines

-1. Run `yarn commit` to commit your changes and follow our commit message format.
+1. Run `git commit` to commit your changes and follow our commit message format.
 1. Please do not include the output of `yarn build` in your commits.

 ### Adding a package